ChinweIjy1/ChinweIjy1/README.md

 - 👋 Hi, I’m @ChinweIjy1
 - 👀 I’m interested in Software Engineering and Cloud Computing
 - 🌱 I’m currently learning Cloud Computing
-- 💞️ I’m looking to collaborate with anyone and teams
+- 💞️ I’m looking to collaborate with any Cloud Engineer and teams
 - 📫 How to reach me via my email:casuoha@gmail.com

 <!---